vinc13e/FfmpegLib/README.md

-# PFTracker
+# FfmpegLib
 Basic library to include ffmpeg suport to your poject

 V0.1

 ## build:
-1 - cd PFTracker
+1 - cd FfmpegLib

 2 - qmake